salkinstitute/thirty-minute-thursday/10-06-2022/README.md

 docker run -it --rm tmt/100622 bash
 # check our php version
 php -v
-# check for composer
+# See what's installed in composer
-composer
+composer show -i
+# See that artisan is working
+php artisan tinker
 ```
 ### Running Stacks
 #### Preview of Part 2.